BhaskerSriHarsha/portfolio/README.md

 <center><img src="Bhasker Sri Harsha.jpg" align=center></center>

-I am test a MS Research Scholar at the Department of Computer Science, <a href="https://iittp.ac.in/">Indian Institute of Technology Tirupati</a>, where I work on _Catastrophic Forgetting problem_ in neural networks.
+I am a MS Research Scholar at the Department of Computer Science, <a href="https://iittp.ac.in/">Indian Institute of Technology Tirupati</a>, where I work on _Catastrophic Forgetting problem_ in neural networks.

 Before this, I completed my B.Tech in Electronics and Communications (ECE) from Geethanjali College of Engineering and Technology, Hyderabad, Telangana.